 Let’s take a couple of examples.
 When purchasing a simple virtual product you may only want to send the user to PayPal without any other interference.
 Similarly, you might want to disable billing details for free virtual products.
 There is no option within WooCommerce to hide or disable the billing details, but there is a simple plugin that can do it for you.

-If you want to easily edit the checkout fields in WooCommerce you can just purchase the official extension that exists specifically for this purpose.
-I highly recommend it if you’re not a developer and want a reliable solution for your e-commerce business, this is the way to go.
+If you want to easily edit the checkout fields in WooCommerce we highly recommend the official extension that exists specifically for this purpose.
+If you’re not a developer and want a reliable solution for your e-commerce business, this is the way to go.

 Checkout Field Editor

 Easily add, edit, and disable additional information from your WooCommerce checkout.
 Start improving your conversion rates today!Get the Plugin

 You can do everything from adding and removing information in the billing and shipping sections to inserting new fields after those sections where you typically find the “Order Notes”.

 Aside from the option to remove billing details from WooCommerce’s checkout, you’re free to move around the core fields without ever touching the code too.
 This gives you full control over your checkout experience so you can optimize it for your store’s and your customers’ needs.

 The checkout field editor supports different custom field types.
 You can add and edit text fields, select fields, password fields, checkboxes, and even date-pickers.
 There’s a full list of them in their documentation.

 If you’re a bit more creative you can also modify the “Billing details” section of your checkout (and others) in other ways.
 For example, you can assign each field to either be aligned right, aligned left, or take up the full width.
 This alone can make your checkout process feel shorter and simpler, which will help to increase your conversions.